Jarmill/eiv_arx/Readme.md

 #Implementation of "Superstabilizing Control of Discrete-Time ARX Models under Error in Variables"
+Install YALMIP and MOSEK before running the code

 ## Comments
 in paper t = 1-na:T for y,     t = 1-nb:T-1 for u